Most often, students who are new to yoga and meditation are told to simply, “sit there and still your mind.

-Most often, beginners to meditation are told to “Still the Mind.”
-When I first learned to meditate, my mind could only stay still for 0.3 seconds.
-I’m a list maker, a future-organizer, a ruminator, a worrier, and a dreamer.
-Even if my butt was still, my mind was anything but still.
+When I first learned to meditate, my mind could only stay still for 0.03 seconds.
+I’m a list-maker, a future-organizer, a ruminator, a worrier, and a dreamer.
+Even if my body was still, my mind was anything but.

-Meditating is an integral part of your yoga practice: the asanas (postures) are performed in order prepare the body for seated meditation.
-Coincidentally, the word asana translates to the word ‘seat’.
-But here’s thing: you don’t JUST SIT THERE… seated meditation is an active process of learning to become attuned to your thoughts with skillful attention.
+Meditating is an integral part of of the holistic yoga practice.
+The asanas (postures) are performed in order prepare the body for seated meditation.
+Coincidentally, the word asana translates to ‘seat’.
+But here’s thing: you don’t just sit there.
+Seated meditation is an active process of learning to become attuned to your thoughts with skillful attention.
 Consciously slowing down your thought process so that you can live a sustainable life and take time to enjoy the scenery along the way.

 Remember that Meditation is YOUR practice.
 You will find a way to meditate that works well for you, and you will find a way that doesn’t work well for you.
 If you are learning to sit in stillness, you are learning to trust your own wisdom.
 Listen to your own insight, and commit to a daily stillness practice.
 It will change your life.